chucktilbury/vmachine/notes.md

 * need to add name spaces to support structs.

+* Look at running the code through a pre-processor before assembly.
+This will be very useful as the project gets more complex.
+See this: https://github.com/bagder/fcpp

 # Future

+* Add a command parameter to the assembler that forces code to be output, even if there are errors.
+    * Stubbed it out and deferred.
+I really want to work on core functionality.

+* Add command line to vm that causes the trace to be written to disk instead of stdout.
+    * Figure out how the print statements work with that. (stubbed out and deferred)

+* Casting numbers to strings and strings to numbers.
+    * This is a "must-do", but I have deferred it because it's not a core functionality and I really want to get to the place where I can do real programming with the assembler.

 * Reduce the library code to a few headers if possible.